rjmille3/two_stage_reaction_prediction/README.md

 This repository provides scripts and models for atom and mechanism ranking in reaction prediction.

-Additional data splits and model checkpoints used in the PMechRP paper can be found at https://deeprxn.ics.uci.edu/pmechdb/download under "PMechRP Datasets" and "PMechRP Model Checkpoints".
+Additional data splits and model checkpoints used in the PMechRP paper (preprint available at https://arxiv.org/pdf/2504.15539) can be found at https://deeprxn.ics.uci.edu/pmechdb/download under "PMechRP Datasets" and "PMechRP Model Checkpoints".

 ---